 BEFORE THE PUBLIC UTILITIES COMMISSION OF OHIO

-In the Matter of AEP Energy Inc.'s )
+In the Matter of AEP Energy, Inc.'s)

+Annual Alternative Energy)

-Annual Alternative Energy Portfolio ) Case No. 16-0568-EL-ACP
+Portfolio Status Report and Plan) Case No. 14-0585-EL-ACP

-Status Report and Plan for Compliance )
+for Compliance with Future Annual)

-with Future Annual Advanced and )
+Advanced and Renewable Benchmarks)

-Renewable Benchmarks )

 MOTION FOR PROTECTIVE ORDER

-Pursuant to Rule 4901-1-24(D) of the Ohio Administrative Code, AEP Energy, Inc. ("AEP Energy") filed a redacted version of its 2015 Annual Alternative Energy Portfolio Status Report, and it moves for a protective order to keep the information confidential and not part of the public record.
+Pursuant to Rule 4901-1-24(D) of the Ohio Administrative Code, AEP Energy, Inc. ("AEP Energy") filed a redacted version of its 2013 Annual Alternative Energy Portfolio Status Report, and it moves for a protective order to keep the information confidential and not part of the public record.
 The reasons underlying this motion are detailed in the attached Memorandum in Support.

-SCOTIVED-DOCKETING DIV 2016 APR 12 PM 4: 24 PUCO Respectfully submitted,
+Respectfully submitted,

+DIMAPRIS PM 1:59

 Andrew C. Emerson

 Porter Wright Morris & Arthur LLP

 41 South High Street

-Columbus, Ohio 43215

-Tel: (614) 227-2104
+Columbus, Ohio 43215 Tel: (614) 227-2104

 Fax: (614) 227-2100

 Email: aemerson@porterwright.com

 Attorney for AEP Energy, Inc.

-COLUMBUS/1717231v.2 This is to certify that the images appearing are an accurate and complete reproduction of a case file document delivered in the regular course of business.
-Technician / Date Processed 4/12/16 MEMORANDUM IN SUPPORT OF MOTION FOR PROTECTIVE ORDER AEP Energy requests that the information designated as confidential - forecasted sales volumes and corresponding REC requirements for 2016-2016 - be protected from public disclosure.
-If this information is released to the public, it would harm AEP Energy and its competitive position by providing to its competitors confidential and proprietary information regarding what is designed by statute to now be a competitive service.
+This is to certify that the images appearing are an accurate and complete reproduction of a case file document delivered in the regular course of business.
+Technician Date Processed APR 15 2014 MEMORANDUM IN SUPPORT OF MOTION FOR PROTECTIVE ORDER AEP Energy requests that the information designated as confidential - the initial baseline calculation, 2013 renewable and solar energy benchmarks, 2013 renewable energy compliance efforts, and ten-year renewable energy forecast, included with its 2013 Annual Alternative Energy Status Report - be protected from public disclosure.
+The information for which protection is sought includes AEP Energy's proprietary information concerning the company's baseline calculations, renewable energy credits information, and forecasted load information and future renewable requirements.
+If that information was released to the public, it would harm AEP Energy and its competitive position by providing to its competitors confidential and proprietary information regarding what is designed by statute to now be a competitive service.
 Rule 4901-1-24(D) of the Ohio Administrative Code provides that the Public Utilities Commission of Ohio (the "Commission") or certain designated employees may issue an order that is necessary to protect the confidentiality of information contained in documents filed with the Commission's Docketing Division to the extent that state or federal law prohibits the release of the information and where non-disclosure of the information is not inconsistent with the purposes of Title 49 of the Revised Code.